denten-books/plain-text/plain-text-main.md

 ## Binary, Digital, Plain Text
 Key terms: information, binary, text, digital, analog, plain text, surface, depth
 Commands: unix fs, pwd, ls, cat, wc/lc?, grep, wild cards

+In a plain text file byte count corresponds to character count.
+Let these words soak in for a moment.
+The rest of the book will be spent unpacking this idea.
+We will have to come to terms with what "plain text" is, what "bytes" are, and what exactly they represent, when, and how.
+But for now, a common-sense understanding of that sentence will suffice.
+It is enough to have the intuition that texts and characters are concepts meaningful to humans, and that bytes have something to do with information for computers.
+For a moment there, a unit of information meaningful to me (text, character) correspond to a unit of information meaningful to a machine.

+This condition of mutual "understanding," if you will, is a singular congruence, particular only to plain text formats, holds true for UNIX.

 Language is digital.
 Soap opera effect.
 Gaps that allow the brain to fill it.
 Striation.
 Preserving striation.
 History of UTF8.
 Unix philosophy.